ashinw/house-prj-pub/lower-level/section-DF-requirements.md

 5. There is no cooling system in this room
 6. The current window frames are old, large and difficult to open behind the fly screen
 7. The curtains are heavy and cumbersome to operate
-8. The Symmetry principle will be violated because the laundry must now be moved to the original main bathroom's location
+8. The Symmetry principle will be violated because the laundry shall now be moved to the original main bathroom's location

 ## Solution